attack68/rateslib/docs/source/i_whatsnew.rst

      - Calendar string parsing has been enhanced to allow associated settlement calendars, and automatic creation of a :class:`~rateslib.calendars.UnionCal` object.
 E.g. *"tgt,ldn|nyc"*.
    * - Calendars
      - The tokyo calendar *'tyo'* has been added to align with TONA publication.
+The FED calendar *'fed'* has also been added.
    * - Bug
      - :class:`~rateslib.instruments.ZCS` now raises if fixed frequency is given as "Z".
    * - Bug